Fundamentals of Physics A

 SCHOOL OF SCIENCE, ENGINEERING AND ENVIRONMENT

 We’re serious about science at Salford, and we have some great facilities to help you get to grips with Physics.
 Dedicated teaching facilities include specialist laboratories for electronics, optics, lasers, computing and composite materials.
-The Joule Physics Laboratories include a purpose-built suite of large, open-space teaching spaces.
+The Joule Physics Laboratories include a purpose-built suite of large, open-space teaching space.

 What about after uni?